stjudecloud/mtsg/dnanexus/mtsg/README.md

 ## Instance Types

-Mutational Spectrum is a CPU-bound workflow, spending a majority of its time reading VCFs and creating the initial mutation matrix.
+Mutational Signatures is a CPU-bound workflow, spending a majority of its time reading VCFs and creating the initial mutation matrix.
 Both of these operations are multithreaded, meaning that adding more CPUs can improve performance.